geins-io/ralph-module-voyado-elevate/README.md

 };
 ```

+### 3. Transpile the module dependencies

-After installing the module, make sure to add the `@apptus/esales-api` package to the transpile array so that it can be transpiled correctly.
+Add the `@apptus/esales-api` package to the transpile array so that it can be transpiled correctly.
 And add the configuration to support CommonJS files for `@apptus/esales-api` by pushing a new rule to the `config.module.rules` array in the `build.extend` method.
 Here's an example configuration:

 ```javascript
 // nuxt.config.js